daquilino/Best-of-Life/README.md

 * bootstrap

 ## Walk throughs of code
-For Project presentation, you can include snippets of code you found buggy, interesting, or are overall proud of here.
-Try to limit the quantity and size to quick readable bits.

-You can also show where you've used technologies you've learned and applied here.

 /*Yelp search query is sorted by 'rating' in which "The rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of